omlins/JustSayIt.jl/README.md

 julia> using JustSayIt
 julia> start()
 ```
-3. Say "help commands" and then, e.g., "help type".
+4. Say "help commands" and then, e.g., "help type".
+5. Try some commands and then look through the documentation!

 ## User definable mapping of command names to functions or keyboard shortcuts
 The keyword `commands` of `start` enables to freely define a mapping of command names to functions or keyboard shortcuts, e.g.: